Commute Guides

 August 19, 2024

-Commuting in New Jersey is more expensive than ever–tolls on the Garden State Parkway and New Jersey Turnpike have increased by 3%, and, starting this July, NJ Transit trains and buses will see a 15% fare hike.
-It’s clear that saving money on their commutes is only growing in importance for employees–so keep reading for everything you need to know about getting to work in New Jersey, and how to pay for it.
+Commuting in New Jersey is more expensive than ever–tolls on the Garden State Parkway and New Jersey Turnpike have increased by 3%, and, following a fare increase of 15% in 2024, NJ Transit fares will continue to rise by 3% every July moving forward.
+With commuting costs climbing, it’s more important than ever for employees to find ways to save, so keep reading for everything you need to know about getting to work in New Jersey, and how to pay for it.

 Does New Jersey have a transit benefit mandate for employers?

 Yes.
-Since March 1, 2020, when New Jersey’s Commuter Benefit Law went into effect, most New Jersey employers are now required to provide their employees with the opportunity to set aside a certain amount of their income pre-tax to cover commuting expenses.
+Since March 1, 2020, when New Jersey’s Commuter Benefit Law went into effect, most New Jersey employers are now required to provide their employees with transit and vanpool benefits in accordance with the federal commuter tax benefit.
+This law allows employees to set aside a portion of their salary before taxes to pay for eligible transit and vanpool expenses.

 Who is affected by New Jersey’s Commuter Benefit Law?